Singapore, Michigan: Singapore's demise

-After the fires swept through Chicago, Holland, Peshtigo, and Manistee in late 1871, the area around Singapore was almost completely deforested supplying lumber for rebuilding.
-Without the protective tree cover, the winds and sands coming off Lake Michigan quickly eroded the town into ruins and within four years had completely covered it.
+After fires swept through Chicago, Holland, Peshtigo, and Manistee and Muskegon Michigan in late 1871, the area around Singapore was almost completely deforested to supply lumber for rebuilding.
+Without a protective tree cover, the winds and sands blowing off Lake Michigan quickly eroded the town into ruins and, within four years, completely covered it.
 The town was vacated by 1875.

-Today, Singapore lives on only in the name of the Singapore Yacht Club, which is at one end of town.
+Today, Singapore lives on only in the name of the Singapore Yacht Club at one end of town.
 Just as the "cow kicking over the lantern" story was born out of the Great Chicago Fire, this event also gave birth to a legend.
 The story persists that one resident of Singapore refused to move, even as the sand enveloped his home.
 Eventually, he had to enter and leave the dwelling by a second-floor window, and he stayed until the sand reached the roof.

+The story of the rise and demise of Singapore, Michigan was quoted by Singaporean Prime Minister Lawrence Wong in his maiden National Day Rally speech on 18 August 2024, while he was an alumnus of the University of Michigan, Ann Arbor.